ostaquet/Arduino-SIM800L-driver/README.md

  * Limited memory usage

 ## To know before starting...
  * The original module is working with an input voltage of 3.7V to 4.2V.
 So, __don't connect the naked module directly on the Arduino__.
-I personnaly use a module with voltage convertor from/to 5V like [this one](https://www.amazon.fr/dp/B073TF2QKL).
+I personally use a module with voltage convertors from/to 5V like [this one](https://www.amazon.fr/dp/B073TF2QKL).
  * As the chipset can draw 2A maximum, it is better to use an external power source. __Using the USB power through the computer is not enough while HTTP communication__.
  * There are different firmware version of the SIM800L on the market. **The HTTPS connectivity is available only for R14 and above.** (You can check your version with the examples [BasicTest_HardwareSerial](https://github.com/ostaquet/Arduino-SIM800L-driver/blob/master/examples/BasicTest_HardwareSerial/BasicTest_HardwareSerial.ino) or [BasicTest_SoftSerial](https://github.com/ostaquet/Arduino-SIM800L-driver/blob/master/examples/BasicTest_SoftSerial/BasicTest_SoftSerial.ino))
- * The firmware on the SIM800L is quite old and **doesn't support the latest cryptographic protocols** which could lead to some issues while connecting backends (typically errors 605 and 606).
-Read also the section below about security concerns.
+ * The firmware of the SIM800L is quite old and **doesn't support the latest cryptographic protocols** which could lead to some issues while connecting backends (typically errors `605` and `606`).
+[Read also the section below about security concerns](https://github.com/ostaquet/Arduino-SIM800L-driver#security-concerns).

 ## How to install the library?
 The easiest way to install the library is to go to the Library manager of the Arduino IDE and install the library.